Kalaxia/game-api/README.md

 ```Bash
 docker exec -it kalaxia_postgresql psql -U kalaxia kalaxia_game
 ```
-in this mode you can directly type SQL commande.
+in this mode you can directly type SQL queries.
 To quit type `\q` then press enter.

 #### Database migrations